Canon 35mm f/2 IS

 See also Compared to other Canon 35mm lenses.

-For not much more money, the fully professional 35/1.4 L is much, much better made, and much better in low light for action, where IS can't help you.
+Personally I own the fully professional 35/1.4 L is much, much better made, and much better in low light for action, where IS can't help you.
 You can't see it here, but this new IS lens isn't made any better than the old 35/2, while the 35/1.4 is made much, much better to fully professional toughness.
+The 35/1.4 L has been a professional standard for decades so its price has fallen, making it a huge bargain at about $1,350.

 If you've found the effort I've spent in sharing this professional review helpful, this free website's biggest source of support is when you use these links, especially this link directly to it at Adorama and to it at Amazon, when you get anything, regardless of the country in which you live.